 More companies are attaining zero waste to landfill through the zero-waste approach of zero manufacturing waste, reusable containers, avoiding plastic packaging or use of compostable packaging, bottle-to-bottle recycling, the use of recyclable paper and paper bottles instead of plastic bottles, monitoring their supply chain, and many other zero waste strategies.

 Certified waste-free companies adopt the zero waste global initiative that aims at supporting and building a circular economy through the design and improvement of the product to minimize their environmental impacts.

-Let’s look at 10 of the companies leading the charge for a zero-waste economy through their zero-waste practices.
+Let’s look at ten zero-waste companies leading the charge for a circular economy through their zero-waste practices.

 9 Zero Waste Companies